ttr3dp/dotfiler/README.md

 ### Creating new dotfile

-To add a file/directory to your dotfiles, use `link` command.
+To add a file/directory to your dotfiles, use `add` command.

-    $ dotfiler link --help
+    $ dotfiler add --help
     Command:
-      dotfiler link
+      dotfiler add

     Usage:
-      dotfiler link NAME PATH
+      dotfiler add NAME PATH

     Description:
       Add specified file/directory to dotfiles